AMNatty/plutoengine/README.md

 ### Licensing

-While all code of PlutoEngine is licensed under MIT, some media in this repository is licensed under different terms:
+The code of PlutoEngine is licensed under the MIT license.

-* Music in the **jsr-clone** demo is made by Selulance, licensed under **CC - BY 3.0**
+See [LICENSING_INFO](https://github.com/493msi/plutoengine/blob/master/LICENSING_INFO.txt) for further information.

 ### Versioning